nolantcrook/FAALF/README.md

 # Claude Code Lambda Function

-Introducing FAALF (yeah I could do better) - <ins>F</ins>lexible <ins>A</ins>gent <ins>A</ins>s a <ins>L</ins>ambda <ins>F</ins>unction
+Introducing FAALF - <ins>F</ins>lexible <ins>A</ins>gent <ins>A</ins>s a <ins>L</ins>ambda <ins>F</ins>unction

 This project provides a Docker container that runs Claude Code inside a Lambda function, allowing you to send flexible requests such as:

-- write a script and execute it then return the results
+- write a script, execute it, then return the results
-- search the web, summarize, return results
+- search the web, summarize
-- analyze my cloud infra and make changes (depending on permissions) or just give recommendations
+- analyze my cloud infra and give recommendations for cost optimization or security improvements
-- search my databases, query data, write a script to visualize, email me the resulting graph
+- search my databases, write a sql script, query data, write a python script to visualize, email me the resulting graph using SES
+- recursive calls by a "parent" FAALF, spawning child tasks for task parallelization (be careful!)
 - ...the possibilities are endless!

-Claude code is granted "--dangerously-skip-permissions" - meaning it has permissions for all actions.
-However, guardrails for the lambda can be established using IAM permissions.
+Claude code is granted "--dangerously-skip-permissions" - meaning it has permissions for all actions within the lambda itself.
+Guardrails for the lambda can be established using IAM permissions.

-This gives claude code full flexibility within its own ephemeral lambda sandbox space, but security is maintained through the IAM permission boundaries, trust relationships, or network configurations.
+This gives claude code full flexibility within its own ephemeral lambda sandbox space, but security is maintained through IAM least-privilege boundaries, trust relationships, and network configurations.

 ## Overview